Overview

 which may include fees charged by managers, custodial fees, deferred sales charges, odd-lot

-brokerage accounts and securities transactions.
-Mutual funds and exchange-traded funds also
+accounts and securities transactions.
+Mutual funds and exchange-traded funds also charge internal

-charge internal management fees, disclosed in a fund’s prospectus and may offer different classes
+management fees, disclosed in a fund’s prospectus and may offer different classes of shares with

 Such charges, fees, and commissions are exclusive of, and in addition to, IIM’s fee.